zstephens/exogene/README.md

 `    -r hg38_plus_viral.fa \ `
 `    -o outDir/`

-input FASTQ files must be gzipped, and readnames must end with either "/1" or "/2".
+Input FASTQ files must be gzipped.
 Currently Exogene-SR does not support single-end reads.
+If custom viral sequences were used, the `-v` input option will be required.

 ### Running Exogene-LR (with FASTQ input, e.g. PacBio HiFi reads)